TheUltiOne/CommsHackEvents/README.md

 **P means player.
 This means that you can also use %playerName (S), %playerDisplayName (S), %playerRank (S), %playerRankColor (S), %playerRole (S), %playerSide (S)**

-**Attempting to use %player will result in an error, instead, use one of the strings of text instead above.**
+**Attempting to use %player will be changed to nothing, and be erased, instead, use one of the strings of text instead above.**

+**You can also use %serverName, or %playerListTitle**

 **S means string.
 This means that it is just text.**